What is Juneteenth and Why is it a Holiday?

 “I think it's really important to try to circulate those dollars,” she said.
 “And it gives me a chance to find new favorite things.”

-Flowers also enjoys volunteering on Juneteenth, and this year, she plans to put aside some time for something different — getting some rest and taking time for self-care.
+Flowers also enjoys volunteering on Juneteenth, and setting aside time for rest and self-care.

 “I think we're so focused on working and doing things and trying to put our bodies in the action that we don't recognize that one of the great things about Juneteenth was maybe people got a chance to get some rest that they hadn't had," she said.